-Seed Bead Earrings Tutorial – Fall In Love With These Pretty Little Hearts!
+Seed Bead Earrings Tutorial: Fall In Love With Pretty Little Hearts

 Seed beads – they may be tiny, but they pack a mighty punch when it comes to jewellery-making!
 Why?
 The size of these fantastic little beads makes them so versatile when it comes to designing your own jewellery.
 These beads can be gathered to produce a multitude of shapes and designs, as you’ll see in this fantastic tutorial from our jewellery expert, the lovely Sarah Millsop!
 Here, Sarah takes you step-by-step through producing your own incredible heart-shaped earrings…

 There are so many patterns, shapes and designs that can be created when you weave with seed beads, and you can have great fun designing your own once you to get to grips with some of the basic steps.

 We have already gone through projects using ‘Brick Stitch’, and ‘Right Angle Weave,’ so now these cute little earrings will teach you how to Peyote stitch!
 As we are creating shaped pieces, I will teach you some tricky turns, as well as how to position yourself in an ‘odd’ count stitch.
 This should give you all the information and confidence you need to be able to design your own pieces, and bead them with ease!

 Peyote will sit your beads interlocked and overlapping in rows.
 This can give you nice curves and a rounder edge.
 Brick Stitched beads will sit overlapping, just like a brick wall.

 In this tutorial, I’ll take you through how to bring this beautiful beaded heart pattern to life!

 When you are using a pattern that is shaped or has increasing and decreasing rows…start with the very longest section.
 So with our heart, I will begin through the middle horizontally.

 - Seed beads (I have used size 11)